astronomer/astronomer/bin/functional-tests/README.md

 ## Prerequisites

-- Helm 3 installed as 'helm3'
+- Helm 3 installed as 'helm'
 - Astronomer-internal is added to Helm 3 repositories and up-to-date
 - Kubernetes cluster, with Astronomer already installed from this chart in test
 - HELM_CHART_PATH environment variable is set to a path to the chart in test